 Long-term Care Quality

-We also awarded this facility a grade of A- for our long-term care grade.
-Nursing homes that excel in this category tend to provide residents with more supervision and stay on top of routine medical care.
-On top of looking at the quantity of care provided by aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
-This nursing home provided the vaccine to 100 percent of its patients, which is what we like to see.
-Pneumonia sadly is often a deadly ailment for nursing home patients so we like it when a facility does not take any chances.
-Finally, this nursing home was able to limit hospitalizations.
-In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+Turning to our next category, this facility also received a grade of B+ for its long-term care rating.
+This is a well above average score in this category.
+Facilities that excel in long-term care tend to provide residents with better supervision and stay on top of routine healthcare services.
+Once we finished looking at the amount of care provided by nurses, we next considered the nursing home's vaccination records.
+This nursing home vaccinated 100 percent of its patients against pneumonia, which is an impressive figure.
+Pneumonia tragically can be a dangerous illness for nursing home patients so we like it when a nursing home does not leave its residents vulnerable.
+Clearly, this nursing home is doing something right in this area as it was able to keep its patients out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.

 Rating Over Time